What are varicose veins?

 What happens at a free vein screening?

 Your free vein screening is an educational appointment that takes 15 minutes and provides you general information about varicose veins and treatment options.
 There is no charge to you, no formal ultrasound is performed, no consultation note is made, and your primary care physician will not receive any information.

 You do not need to have a free vein screening; you may choose to skip this step for the initial consultation, especially if you have had prior varicose vein treatment, have bulging veins with symptoms, and/or if your doctor refers you.
 Any patient can have a free screening to better understand varicose veins, but the next step is always an initial vein consultation.

-It’s a comprehensive exam we perform to evaluate your leg veins in order to determine what treatment, if any, is appropriate for you.
-It is mandatory for any patient who has symptoms and is a candidate for varicose vein procedures—whether or not you had a free vein screening.
-This is the first step for some patients or the next step after a free vein screening for others.
+It’s a comprehensive exam we perform to evaluate your leg veins in order to diagnose your problem and determine what treatment, if any, is appropriate for you.
+A consultation is mandatory for any patient who has symptoms and is a candidate for varicose vein procedures, although some may choose to first have a free vein screening.

 At this consultation, you will fill out history forms and have your leg veins checked.
 You’ll have an opportunity to talk with one of our physicians or physician assistant to review your history and receive an explanation of your ultrasound and explore treatment options, including risks, benefits, and alternatives.
 This appointment is billed to your insurance as any other specialty care would be charged, and is subject to your copay and/or deductible.
 You will be billed for both a consultation and an ultrasound.
 If you would like an estimate of charges, please let our staff know.